replicatedhq/help-center/content/api/replicated-vendor-cli.md

     commands:
       - ./release.sh "$CIRCLE_TAG"
 ```
-Now, all tagged releases on CircleCI or TravisCI will be made into a Relicated release and promoted to the Unstable channel.
+Now, all tagged releases on CircleCI or Travis CI will be made into a Relicated release and promoted to the Unstable channel.